MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 After validating Bicep installation, you would need to configure the Azure subscription where the resources would be deployed.
 You need to make sure that you have at least enoug quota for creating:

+- 1 vWAN Hub
-- 1 VWAN
+- 1 Azure Firewall Standard
-- as
-- b
+- 2 Standard_DS2_V2 Virtual Machines
-- c
+- 2 Storage Account
+- 1 Log Analytics Workspace
+- 3 Private DNS Zones

 ## Deployment

 1. Customize the parameters.default.json file to adapt their values to your specific environment.
-You can review the next section to understand the options available.
-2. Execute deploy.ps1 script.
+Some resources like storage accounts required a unique name across all Azure subscriptions.
+If you use the default name, the deployment may fail because another user has already deploy this template.
+2. Execute deploy.PowerShell.ps1 or deploy.CLI.ps1 script based on the current command line Azure tools available in your computer.
-3. Wait around 40 minutes.
+3. Wait around 30-40 minutes.
-4. Enjoy
+4. Enjoy.

 ## Parameters

+*The default parameter file contains all the possible options available in this environment.
+We recommend to adjust only the values of the parameters described here.*

 - *location*
   - "type": "string",
-  - "allowed": "northeurope", "westeurope"
   - "description": "Allows to configure the Azure region where the resources should be deployed.
 Only tested at this time on North Europe and West Eurpope."

-- *environment*
+- *resourceGroupNames*
   - "type": "string",
-  - "allowed": "Dev", "Test", "Pre", "Uat", "Prod", "ProdDr"
-  - "description": "Allows to configure the prefix used in the resources created and the tags associated with them"

-- *xxxxResourceGroupName*
-  - "type": "string",
-  - "description": "Allows to configure the specific resource group where the resoruces associated with xxxx should be deployed.
+  - "description": "Allows to configure the specific resource group where the resources associated to that serice would be deployed.
 You can define the same resource group name for all resources in a test environment to simplify management and deletion after finishing with the evaluation."

 - *deployLogWorkspace*
   - "type": "bool",